otusteamedu/PHP_2024/README.md

 Irina Yurtaeva PHP-24

-There are come pictures from leetcode.com with tasks and solutions.
+There are some pictures from leetcode.com with tasks and solutions.
 ## 141. Linked List Cycle
 ### Rude solution:
     Complexity: O(n)